D3vYuan/cloud-data-cortex-framework-lessons/README.md

 - `RAW_DATASET` - Used by the CDC process, this is where the replication tool lands the data from SAP
 - `REPORT_DATASET` - Name of the dataset that is accessible to end users for reporting, where views and user-facing tables are deployed
 - `MODEL_DATASET` - Name of the dataset that stages results of Machine Learning algorithms or BQML models
+- `VERTEX_AI_DATASET` - Name of the dataset that is use to store results of the pipeline
 - `LOOKER_PDT_DATASET` - Dataset that allows persistence data for Looker

 ```bash